 Richard R. Mello

-Chief Richard Mello has over 25 years of law enforcement experience in both small town and big city policing.
+Chief Richard Mello (Retired) has nearly 30 years of law enforcement experience in both small town and big city policing.
 Over the course of his career, Chief Mello has risen through the ranks and experienced every level of supervisory responsibility and leadership.
 He has served as a Patrol Officer, Detective, Prosecutor along with commanding patrol and detective divisions and serving as an Executive Officer.
 Chief Mello served 12 years in the United States Navy, 8 of which in the Navy Intelligence Community.
 Chief Mello has successfully merged his law enforcement and military experience with his leadership and management expertise.
 Chief Mello has instructed police officers on various topics for the last 15 years and is an Adjunct Instructor at New England College in Henniker, NH and Norwich University in Vermont.
 He opened Mello Consulting & Training in 2017 as a way to give back to the profession by mentoring those who come behind him.
-He currently serves as the Chief of Police for the Lebanon, New Hampshire Police Department and holds a Master's Degree in Criminology from Florida State University.
+He retired in 2021 as the Chief of Police for the Lebanon, New Hampshire Police Department and holds a Master's Degree in Criminology from Florida State University.

 Raymond R. Mello

 Attorney Raymond Mello, a native of Burlington, Massachusetts, attended Northeastern University where he graduated Cum Laude with a degree in Criminal Justice.
 Following graduation, Attorney Mello began a career with the Hudson, NH Police Department rising to the rank of Captain and gaining a true appreciation for the law enforcement side of criminal justice.